polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 software developers that are used to traditional programming languages - But which still is at the _core_ of the automation process in Magic.

-> When the computer understands its own code, it can create code and modify code, and the human software developer arguably becomes obsolete
+> When the computer understands its own code, it can create and modify its code, and the human software developer arguably becomes obsolete

 ### Your first Meta Data endpoint